Oyèrónkẹ́ Oyěwùmí: The Invention of Women

 According to Nigerian writer Bibi Bakare-Yusuf, while Oyěwùmí's work rightfully challenges gender stratification as a Western import, her conclusion is based on the faulty reasoning of language determinism.
 Oyěwùmí heavily relies on the lack of gendered expressions and the overwhelming presence of age expressions in Yoruba language to prove that these categorizations are respectively familiar and unfamiliar to this society.
 However, Bakare-Yusuf argues that the threat of mistranslation works both ways.
 Just as there are fewer systems of gendering among the Yoruba, there could be fewer systems of ageing in Western cultures.
 Oyěwùmí's work should serve as a naming of culturally specific systems, but not as a testimony that these systems cannot be exchanged and translated.
 Additionally, academics for African studies such as Carole Boyce Davies have critiqued Oyěwùmí's perspective on gender in Africa as static, and that her argument about the lack of gender of Yoruba lacks sufficient historical research for Yoruba's societal stratification pre-colonialism.

+Historian, Nwando Achebe discusses Oyèrónkẹ́ Oyěwùmí's argument that gender, as a social category, was largely absent in precolonial Yoruba society in her article Twenty-Five years of Women Writing African Women's and Gendered Worlds.
+Achebe notes that Oyěwùmí supports this claim through linguistic analysis and by emphasizing seniority instead of biological sex as the primary organizing principle in Oyěwùmí's book, The Invention of Women: Making an African Sense of Western Gender Discourses.
+Achebe argues that this interpretation contrasts with her own findings, as well as those of Amadiume.
+Achebe summarizes Oyěwùmí's position as asserting that Yoruba women were not viewed as inferior to men prior to colonial rule, with social hierarchy shaped predominantly by age rather than gender.